gcobos/grbl4axis/README.md

 ***

+To get the original grbl firmware, go to: https://github.com/grbl/grbl

+This tweak works by disabling VARIABLE SPINDLE feature and adding a fourth axis "E" on the digital pins 12 and 13

+#define E_STEP_BIT      12    // Uno Digital Pin 12 in PORTB (SPINDLE ENABLE)
+#define E_DIRECTION_BIT   13  // Uno Digital Pin 13 in PORTB (SPINDLE DIRECTION)

+(Only tested with the arduino pro mini "atmega328p")

+***

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
 It will run on a vanilla Arduino (Duemillanove/Uno) as long as it sports an Atmega 328.

 The controller is written in highly optimized C utilizing every clever feature of the AVR-chips to achieve precise timing and asynchronous operation.
 It is able to maintain up to 30kHz of stable, jitter free control pulses.